ropaolle/artdatabanken-next/INFO.md

 ## TODO

-- [ ] Policy for species - Load own images/species only.
 - [ ] Add logged in user to state.
 - [ ] Generic supabase fetch?
 See load.tsx in .development.
 - BASICS